Vanille-N/meander.typ/docs/main.typ

 Because meander is cleanly split into three algorithms (content segmentation, page segmentation, text threading), there are plans to provide
-- configuration options for each of those steps
+- additional configuration options for each of those steps
 - the ability to replace entirely an algorithm by either a variant, or a user-provided alternative that follows the same signature.